 Kids were invited to knock down the decorated oatmeal cans by tossing plastic bananas at them.
 We were surprised at how well they did!
 Staff was kept very busy restacking the cans!

-One of the most fun things about having grandsons after a family of all girls is shopping for toys.
+One of the best things about having grandsons after a family of all girls is shopping for toys.
 Oh, the enchanting world of dinosaurs, pirates, firetrucks and.............ALIENS!

 We invited "boys only" to our ALIEN INVASION booth.
 They were to choose an alien, either by number or favorite character.
-Everyone held their breath while Beth cautiously lifted it up to see if a "little green man" was hiding beneath!
+Everyone paused expectantly while Beth cautiously lifted it up to see if a "little green man" was hiding beneath!
 If he was, the player was a WINNER! (um, I think you may have already guessed that a little green dude lurked beneath every number!)